 Pros: It's a great option for DIYers who want the look of concrete without committing to it entirely.

 Cons: Sarah reported that, four months later, the concrete was beginning to scratch, despite mitigation efforts, like religiously using cutting boards (she says that even dropping keys on the counter will scratch them).
 But for a total of only $150 in materials, she feels it was worth it.

 Poured Epoxy: Not Your Average Counter

-To be clear, this is not your typical countertop resurfacing operation like the Rustoleum Countertop Transformations kit.
-While a fine product, that kit is one quart of material, and it spreads on with a roller.
+Instead of a traditional countertop, poured epoxy is a unique counter idea that's also customizable to a variety of kitchen designs.
+To be clear, this is not your typical countertop resurfacing project like using a Rustoleum Countertop Transformations kit.
+While a fine product, that kit includes one quart of material, and it spreads on with a roller.
 This epoxy-based resurfacer comes in gallon quantities and pours on.

 As a surface material, poured epoxy is often found in unconventional locations, occupying both the world of brewpub "penny floors" and world-class biomedical facilities for laboratory tables.
-Epoxy resin adequately mimics marble.
-But it really excels with those in-your-face solid colors like the pictured bottle green from Countertop Epoxy.
+Epoxy resin adequately mimics marble, but it really excels with eye-catching solid colors like the pictured bottle green from Countertop Epoxy.